apollographql/apollo/docs/source/fundamentals/tips.md

 title: Tips for success
 ---

-TK Depending on the size of an organization, there are usually existing practices surrounding the management of the data
+TK WIP TODO finish this intro.
+Depending on the size of an organization, there are usually existing practices surrounding the management of the data

 ## Adopt incrementally